JonathanWilbur/asn1-d/README.md

     - The Dubuisson book uses the term 'arc' and 'node'
     - It sounds like 'arc' refers to the space beneath a 'node'
   - [x] Test string constructor of `OID`
-- [x] Redo Context-Switching Types
+- [x] Improve Context-Switching Types
   - [x] Make them actually work
   - [x] Support the pre-1994 `EXTERNAL`
   - [x] Deprecate `EXTERNAL`
   - [x] Document all of the fields
   - [x] Unittest all variations of `EXTERNAL`'s `encoding`
   - [x] ~~Implement `OBJECT IDENTIFIER` restrictions for `CharacterString`~~ (I can't find documentation of this.)
+  - [x] Enforce construction of subcomponents of CSTs
 - [x] Add Object Identifier constants from Section 12 of X.690
 - [x] Make as much code `const` or `immutable` as possible
 - [x] Make `Byteable` interface, and implement it on all codecs